Preparing for TLS 1.2 in Microsoft Azure

-Microsoft Azure recommends that all customers complete migration towards solutions that support transport layer security (TLS) 1.2 and to make sure that TLS 1.2 is used by default.
+Microsoft Azure recommends all customers complete migration towards solutions that support transport layer security (TLS) 1.2 and to make sure that TLS 1.2 is used by default.

 As previously stated, Microsoft is driving a long-term shift to refuse legacy protocol and cipher suite connections.
 Evaluate your workloads for TLS 1.2 readiness and develop a migration plan.

 All customers should configure their Azure-hosted workloads and on-premises applications interacting with Azure services to use TLS 1.2 by default.
-For additional information on TLS 1.2 migration, please see Solving the TLS 1.0 Problem.
+For additional information on TLS 1.2 migration please see Solving the TLS 1.0 Problem.

-Please note that Azure Guest OS images have had TLS 1.0/1.1 disabled since the Family 6 release in January 2019.
+Note that Azure Guest OS images have had TLS 1.0/1.1 disabled since the Family 6 release in January 2019.
 Read this guide to troubleshooting issues related to TLS ciphers in Guest OS image.

-Please review the existing announcements related to TLS support for Azure services, and continue to watch for further updates.
+Please review the existing announcements related to TLS support for Azure services and continue to watch for further updates.